This post may contain affiliate links. Please see my disclosure policy for details.

 Over time the team have lovingly restored over 200 acres of land and its now Europe’s largest garden restoration project.

 Even now, new discoveries are being made and added to the estate all the time.

 Did you know that the Lost Garden of Heligan has the only functioning Pineapple Pit left in Europe?!

 Nowadays, we can easily pop to the supermarket and purchase pineapples in abundance.
 But, a few hundred years ago, they were very much the new fangled thing.

-During the 18th century Britain, pineapples were the nobilities new obsession!
+During 18th-century Britain, pineapples were the nobilities new obsession!

 People were painting them, writing about them in books and even building houses shaped like them!
-I know, because I’ve actually visited a Pineapple house in Dunmore, Scotland – read about it here.
+I know, because I’ve actually visited a Pineapple house in Dunmore, Scotland – read all about it in my complete guide.